MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 ## Understand the investigation priority score<a name="risk-score"></a>

-The investigation priority score is a score Cloud App Security gives to each user to let you know how risky a user is relative to other users in your organization.
+The investigation priority score is a score Defender for Cloud Apps gives to each user to let you know how risky a user is relative to other users in your organization.

 Use the **Investigation priority score** to determine which users to investigate first.
-Cloud App Security builds user profiles for each user based on analytics that take time, peer groups, and expected user activity into consideration.
+Defender for Cloud Apps builds user profiles for each user based on analytics that take time, peer groups, and expected user activity into consideration.
 Activity that is anomalous to a user's baseline is evaluated and scored.
 After scoring is complete, Microsoft's proprietary dynamic peer calculations and machine learning are run on the user activities to calculate the investigation priority for each user.

 The **Investigation priority score** provides you with the ability to detect both malicious insiders, and external attackers moving laterally in your organizations, without having to rely on standard deterministic detections.

 The investigation priority score is based on security alerts, abnormal activities, and potential business and asset impact related to each user to help you assess how urgent it is to investigate each specific user.

-If you select the score value for an alert or an activity, you can view the evidence that explains how Cloud App Security scored the activity.
+If you select the score value for an alert or an activity, you can view the evidence that explains how Defender for Cloud Apps scored the activity.

-Every Azure AD user has a dynamic investigation priority score, that is constantly updated based on recent behavior and impact, built from data evaluated from Defender for Identity and Cloud App Security.
+Every Azure AD user has a dynamic investigation priority score, that is constantly updated based on recent behavior and impact, built from data evaluated from Defender for Identity and Defender for Cloud Apps.
 You can now immediately understand who the real top risky users are, by filtering according to **Investigation priority score**, directly verify what their business impact is, and investigate all related activities – whether they're compromised, exfiltrating data, or acting as insider threats.

-Cloud App Security uses the following to measure risk:
+Defender for Cloud Apps uses the following to measure risk:

 - **Alert scoring**
 The alert score represents the potential impact of a specific alert on each user.
 Alert scoring is based on severity, user impact, alert popularity across users, and all entities in the organization.